agrc/gis.utah.gov/_posts/2017-09-18-new-2017-google-imagery.md

 - imagery
 ---

-The new 2017 high-resolution Google imagery is available through AGRC's [Discover server]({{ "/discover/" | prepend:site.baseurl }})!
+The new 2017 high-resolution Google imagery (6" pixels) is available through AGRC's [Discover server]({{ "/discover/" | prepend:site.baseurl }})!
 Updated areas (map below) include the what Google calls the Salt Lake, Heber, Logan, St. George and Tooele blocks which comprise
 -most of the Wasatch Front urban area (Brigham City, Weber County, Davis County, Salt Lake County, and Utah County) -many Wasatch Back communities (Summit, Wasatch and Morgan Counties, and Tooele and Cedar Valley.
 -many of the Box Elder and Cache Valley communities -the St. George metro area
 -western Uinta mountains, including much of the Mirror Lake Highway, Strawberry Reservior, and a northwestern portion of the Unitah Basin

 The new imagery is already loaded into the `Google`, `Utah`, `Basemap-Hybrid`, and `Google 2017archive` services.
-If you're using these services, you don't need to change a thing, but you may need to clear your cache (instructions below).
+If you're using these services, you don't need to change a thing layer-wise, but you may need to clear your cache (instructions below).
 The new imagery is also available for download as geo-referenced jpeg files (.jp2) by all organizations that have signup to use licensed content on the Discover server.

-If you have not signed up for access to the Google imagery visit the [Discover - Imagery and Base Map Server]({{ "/discover/" | prepend:site.baseurl }}) page for details and to access the links to request an account.
+If you have not signed up for access to the Google imagery visit the [Discover - Imagery and Base Map Server]({{ "/discover/" | prepend:site.baseurl }}) page for details and to access the links needed to request an account.

 [![Google update]({{"/images/New2017_Google_sm.png" | prepend:site.baseurl}} "view sample")]({{"/images/New2017_Google.png" | prepend:site.baseurl}}){:.inline-text-right}